ROCm/rocm_smi_lib/docs/how-to/use-python.md

-# Radeon Open Compute (ROCm) - System Management Interface - Command Line Tool
+# Radeon Open Compute (ROCm) - System Management Interface - command line tool

 This tool acts as a command line interface for manipulating and monitoring the amdgpu kernel, and is intended to replace and deprecate the existing rocm_smi.py CLI tool.
 It uses Ctypes to call the rocm_smi_lib API.
 Recommended: At least one AMD GPU with ROCm driver installed

 Required: ROCm SMI library installed (librocm_smi64)

 ## Installation

-Follow installation procedure for rocm_smi_lib.
-Please refer to [https://github.com/RadeonOpenCompute/rocm_smi_lib](https://github.com/RadeonOpenCompute/rocm_smi_lib) for the installation guide.
+Follow the installation procedure for rocm_smi_lib.
+Refer to [https://github.com/RadeonOpenCompute/rocm_smi_lib](https://github.com/RadeonOpenCompute/rocm_smi_lib) for the installation guide.
-LD_LIBRARY_PATH  should be set to the folder containing librocm_smi64.
+LD_LIBRARY_PATH  must be set to the folder containing librocm_smi64.

 ## Version

 The SMI will report two "versions", ROCM-SMI version and other is ROCM-SMI-LIB version.
 - ROCM-SMI version is the CLI/tool version number with commit ID appended after + sign.
 - ROCM-SMI-LIB version is the library package version number.

 ```
 ROCM-SMI version: 2.0.0+8e78352
 ROCM-SMI-LIB version: 6.1.0